Primary T-Cell Immunodeficiency: Signs, Types, and Care

 • Regulatory T cells help balance the immune system by turning off other T cells that are no longer needed.

-When T-cell levels are too low (a condition called T-cell deficiency), the immune system can’t respond effectively to infections.
-That means that people with a T-cell deficiency are more likely to get serious infections.
+When T-cell levels are too low, this is called T-cell deficiency.
+The immune system may not respond well to infections.
+People with a T-cell deficiency are more likely to get serious infections.

 What Are the Signs of Primary T-Cell Immunodeficiency?